mplanchard/cuid-rust/README.md

 Performance is one of the primary concerns of this library (see [Benchmarking](#benchmarking), below).

+This implementation is currently about 20x faster than the reference JavaScript implementation.

-Currently, it takes about 405 nanoseconds to generate a CUID, or 335 nanoseconds to generate a CUID slug, on modern desktop hardware.
+It takes about 400 nanoseconds to generate a CUID, or 335 nanoseconds to generate a CUID slug, on relatively modern desktop hardware.

 In a long-running process or thread, CUID generation is faster, since the system fingerprint is calculated once and then re-used for the lifetime of the process.